What you need to know about insulin resistance

 You don’t even need a tape measure.
 Just take a piece of string!
 The length of string around your waist should be at most half your height.
 If your waist is larger than half your height, you likely have insulin resistance.

-One of the great strengths of this measurement is that it doesn’t matter what your ethnicity, whether you are male or female, young or old, short or tall, muscular or wiry: a number higher than 0.5 indicates an increased risk.30
+One of the great strengths of this measurement is that your ethnicity doesn’t matter, nor does it matter whether you are male or female, young or old, short or tall, muscular or wiry — a number higher than 0.5 indicates an increased risk.40

 Many health campaigns are now encouraging this simple idea: “keep your waist to less than half your height.”